carlobortolan/quantrs/README.md

 [codecov-url]: https://codecov.io/gh/carlobortolan/quantrs
 [crates-msrv-badge]: https://img.shields.io/crates/msrv/quantrs

 Quantrs is a tiny quantitative finance library for Rust.
-It is designed to be simple and easy to use, with a focus on performance and correctness.
-It is still in the early stages of development, so expect bugs and breaking changes.
+It is designed to be as intuitive and easy to use as possible so that you can work with derivatives without the need to write complex code or have a PhD in reading quantlib documentation.
+The library is still in the early stages of development, and many features are not yet implemented.

 Please check out the documentation [here][docs-url].